 to reduce moments of threat and horror involving zombie-like characters, and

 to reduce the focus on injury in a scene in which a man is beaten for information.

 When the film was formally submitted, changes had been made and, consequently, the film was passed 12A.

 In this next chapter of the epic "Maze Runner" saga, Thomas (Dylan O'Brien) and his fellow Gladers face their greatest challenge yet: searching for clues about the mysterious and powerful organization known as WCKD.
 Their journey takes them to the

 Scorch, a desolate landscape filled with unimaginable obstacles.
 Teaming up with resistance fighters, the Gladers take on WCKD's vastly superior forces and uncover its shocking plans for them all.

-A garment worker's rescue from the rubble of a Bangladeshi factory collapse in 2013 offered a Hollywood ending to one of the world's worst industrial disasters.
+A garment worker's rescue from the rubble of a Bangladeshi factory collapse in 2013 offered a Hollywood ending to one of the world's